milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Kf enables you to migrate and run applications from the open-source Cloud Foundry platform into containers in Google Kubernetes Engine.
 Migrate to Containers enables you to migrate and run applications from virtual machines on-premise or other clouds into containers in Google Kubernetes Engine and Cloud Run, while producing container and data artifacts for integration with modern CI/CD and Google Cloud services.
 Migrated container images and artifacts are portable for use across a variety of Google Kubernetes Engine and Cloud Run hybrid configurations as listed in the applicable software documentation.
 With Migrate to Containers, the need for application rewrite is minimized.
 Migrate for Compute Engine v4.X enables you to validate, run, and migrate applications from on-premise or other clouds into Compute Engine while minimizing downtime and application rewrite.
-PREVIOUS VERSIONS (Last modified April 8, 2025) January 30, 2025
+PREVIOUS VERSIONS (Last modified April 16, 2025)
+April 8, 2025
+January 30, 2025
 October 24, 2024
 October 22, 2024